webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Genre-Weird-West/Curses/Curses.md

 are probably interested in finding a way to break the curse.

 Some curses are conferred by an individual, object, or location.
-For example, a deathbinder may curse a target they shoot with their soul pistol.
+For example, [[Deathbinder|a deathbinder]] may curse a target they shoot with their soul pistol.

 Other times, evil deeds sour and rot the world, resulting in an